Code of Business Conduct

 - an employee must pre-clear all transactions in Company securities exceeding $25,000 with the General Counsel or the Deputy General Counsel; and

-- all executive officers, directors and other officers and senior management employees designated in writing by the General Counsel or the Deputy General Counsel must pre- clear with the General Counsel or the Deputy General Counsel all transactions in the Company's securities, regardless of the amount involved and regardless of timing.
+- all executive officers, directors and other officers and senior management employees designated in writing by the General Counsel or the Deputy General Counsel must pre-clear with the General Counsel or the Deputy General Counsel all transactions in the Company's securities, regardless of the amount involved and regardless of timing.

 We Do Not Offer, Make, or Accept Improper Gifts or Payments or Launder Money, and We Comply with Company Policy on Lobbying and Charitable Donations

-Offering, making or accepting improper gifts or payments (for example, bribes or kickbacks) of any kind on the Company’s behalf or in connection with the Company's business, whether directly or indirectly through a third party, is strictly prohibited.
+Offering, making or accepting improper gifts or payments of any kind (for example, bribes or kickbacks) on the Company’s behalf or in connection with the Company's business, whether directly or indirectly through a third party, is strictly prohibited.
 Improper payments include payments that would violate anti-corruption laws such as the U.S. Foreign Corrupt Practices Act of the UK Bribery Act or any other payments made with an improper or corrupt intent.
 Improper payments need not be in the form of money, but may include gifts, services or amenities or other types of consideration.
 It is not necessary that a gift or payment actually be given; the promise or offer alone is prohibited.
 This applies regardless of the country in which the payment is made, and regardless of whether the recipient is a government official or private citizen.
 This prohibition also includes payments to expedite or facilitate routine government actions.

 The prohibition on improper gifts and payments applies equally to actions taken by a third party on Revlon’s behalf or in connection to Revlon’s business.
 Indeed, the Company and Revlon People could face civil and criminal liability for the actions of our third parties.
 It is therefore critical to remember that we cannot use a third party to take any action on our behalf that Revlon people would be prohibiting from taking directly.
+Before engaging a third party who will interact with government officials on our behalf, you must work with the Law Department to ensure that contracts are in place and that due diligence has been completed, as appropriate.

 In addition, people engaged in unlawful conduct may try to conceal their illegal earnings or make them look legitimate.
 This activity—money laundering—is a crime of its own.
 You may not facilitate it or engage in it in any way, and we may have an obligation to report transactions that are suspicious or unusual.